tianjose09/AD-Task-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

 The programmer will utilize conditional and looping statement to showcase skills on producing code using PHP.
-There are rules to be followed such us, the programmer can choose 2 between: Declarations, Conditional, and Lopping statements.
-Also, the rules does not include functions, class, and input.
+There are rules to be followed such us, the programmer will codekeepingin mind that he will integrate arrays, dictionary, functions, and fragmentation.
+Also, the rules does not include class and input.

 ### Key Components